-Endovascular dilators:
+Endovascular dilators

+- Cook Aurous[®] Centimeter Sizing Catheters

-- Angiographic radiopaque marker catheters: Cook Beacon® Tip Angiographic Catheters Cook Beacon® Tip Royal Flush Catheters, 125 cm flow.
+- Angiographic radiopaque marker catheters:

+Cook Beacon® Tip Angiographic Catheters

+Cook Beacon® Tip Royal Flush Catheters, 125 cm

+The choice of diameter should be determined from the outer-wall-to-outer- wall vessel diameter and not the lumen diameter.
+Undersizing (as observed during the clinical studies; refer to the Device Performance sections in the summary of clinical data) or oversizing may result in incomplete sealing or compromised flow.
 In order to ensure accurate diameter measurements for the purpose of graft sizing, particularly when in curved segments of the aorta, measure the aortic diameter using 3D reconstructed views perpendicular to the aortic centerline of flow.
 The proximal diameter of the distal component can be up to 8 mm larger than the distal diameter of the proximal component.
 It is strongly recommended that you ensure a minimum three-stent overlap between components.

-For patients with blunt thoracic aortic injuries, if there is significant periaortic hematoma in the region of the subclavian artery the hematoma should not be counted in the diameter measurement, as there is a risk of oversizing the graft.
-For blunt thoracic aortic injury patients, CTA measurements should be based on a CTA of a fully resuscitated patient.
+For patients with a significant periaortic hematoma in the region of the subclavian artery the hematoma should not be counted in the diameter measurement, as there is a risk of oversizing the graft.
+CTA measurements should be based on a CTA of a fully resuscitated patient.